mclate/fastapi-ws-router/README.md

 ### `on_fallback`

 Emitted when we are unable to cast message to any of the known PyDantic models or there is a violation of the WebSocket protocol.
+Message will be `None` in case of protocol violation.
 You will receive the original error in the third parameter of the handler. `message` will always be either a string or bytes (based on what protocol you define in the `WSRouter`)

 In case of validation error, you will receive original PyDantic `ValidationError` as a third parameter.